 You may be considering new overseas markets for your products or services.
 Successful meetings with new and existing clients based overseas are critical to ensuring your business performs well in your target markets.
-While the fundamentals may be the same, there are some things that must be taken into consideration when meeting potential customers and suppliers overseas.
-What are the local customs?
-How many people will speak English?
-We highlight six simple steps to help you prepare for a smooth and successful overseas business meeting!
+While the fundamentals may be the same, there are some things that must be taken into consideration when approaching international business meetings, such as local customs and who speaks what language.
+We highlight six simple steps to help you prepare for a smooth and successful overseas business meeting.

 Brush up on your language skills

 While English is still the leading language business of business, it’s not sensible to assume that everyone you meet with will speak it.
-Whether you’re able to speak the language of your target market fluently or would like to simply welcome meeting delegates in their native language, put in some time ahead of the meeting to hone your language skills.
+Just take a look at this list of the top 10 business languages.
+Whether you’re able to speak the language of your target market fluently or would like to be able to welcome meeting delegates in their native language, put in some time ahead of the meeting to hone your language skills.
 Brushing up on your language skills shows a great deal of enthusiasm, respect and eagerness.

 Pin down the logistics